dawehner/livefyre/README.txt

 The Livefyre module allows for Livefyre comments to be inserted into your page.
 Currently, they can be inserted into a node ('Content Area') or a Block ('Block').

-Note:  This module should be considered a beta since I still have some unanswered questions out to the fine folks at Livefyre.

 Installation
 ------------